 How to find the Artist URL on a partner site

-On an application like iTunes or Spotify, you can obtain these URLs by right-clicking the artist name and then left-clicking "Copy URL."
+On an application like iTunes, you can obtain these URLs by right-clicking the artist name and then left-clicking "Copy URL."
 For our other partners, you can search their site then copy the link that appears at the top of the screen once you have located your listing.

 - UPC(s) of your album(s)/single(s)